Updated on: 1/25/2019

 Although the area was declared a “safety corridor” during the 2009 push for improvements, 18 people died on that road between 2009 and 2014.
 The state invested $90 million in improving the area with maintenance projects and rumble strip installation, but did not install any physical barriers between the oncoming lanes of traffic.
 “Unfortunately, a six-inch wide rumble bar does not prevent drunk drivers or people that flat fall asleep from being across the center line and hitting someone before they wake up,” Fred Walser, chairman of the U.S. Safety Coalition, told reporters in 2014.
 He suggested that the state install a cable barrier and LED lights in the center of the dangerous roadway, but the Washington State Department of Transit nixed that plan.
 The problem: the road passes through too many narrow areas, with water and cliffs directly on the border of the highway.
 Widening the road in these spots just isn’t possible, which means there’s no extra room to install a physical barrier.

-Attorneys for the grieving families whose loved ones were involved in the fatal 2014 crash argue that the 2009 safety improvements weren’t enough.
+Attorneys for the grieving families whose loved ones were involved in the 2014 wrongful death accident argue that the 2009 safety improvements weren’t enough.
 The stretch of dangerous road still averages three deaths every year.
 Although improvement projects did eventually widen some areas of the highway enough to allow for the installation of a median barrier, a widening project that should cover the stretch of highway between Paradise Lake Road and the Snohomish River Bridge is still unfunded.
 Voters turned down a transportation package that would have provided funds to the project in 2007, and no money has been earmarked for the project’s completion.